wesabe/fixofx/README.md

 _Command line operation_, below).

-The fixofx project also includes `fakeofx.py`, a utility script to generate fake OFX files for testing purposes.
+The fixofx project also includes `fakeofx.py`, a utility script to generate fake OFX files for testing purposes; and `lynofx.py`, a utility for making OFX server requests from the command line (like a "Lynx for OFX").

 ## Installation ##